popgendad/pbwtutil/README.md

 1. `coancestry`: produce a pairwise match sharing similarity matrix between all diploid individuals in the PBWT
 2. `convert`: convert a data set from either PLINK or VCF to the PBWT format
-4. `match`: run matching on a PBWT data set by marking a haplotype as the query
+3. `match`: run matching on a PBWT data set by marking a haplotype as the query
+4. `pileup`: calculate match pileup depth across chromosomes
-3. `summary`: report on basic statistics of a PBWT file
+5. `summary`: report on basic statistics of a PBWT file
-5. `view`: view the contents of a PBWT file
+6. `view`: view the contents of a PBWT file

 ### coancestry function